Bonifacio Global City: American years

-During the American colonial period, the US government acquired a 25.78 sqkm property within what was then disputed area between Makati, Taguig and Pateros for military purposes.
-This area (Transfer Certificate of Title (TCT) dated 1902) was turned into a camp then known as Fort William McKinley after the 25th US president, William McKinley.
-After the Philippines gained its political independence from the United States on July 4, 1946, the US bestowed to the Republic of the Philippines all rights of possession, jurisdiction, supervision, and control over the Philippine territory except the use of their military bases.
+During the American colonial period, the US government acquired a 25.78 sqkm property south of the Pasig River for military purposes.
+This area with a Transfer Certificate of Title (TCT) dated 1902, was turned into a camp known as Fort William McKinley after the 25th US president, William McKinley.
+After the Philippines gained its political independence from the United States on July 4, 1946, the US bestowed upon the newly independent country of the Philippines all rights of possession, jurisdiction, supervision, and control over the Philippine territory except the use of their military bases.
 On May 14, 1949, Fort McKinley was turned over to the Philippine government by virtue of US Embassy Note No. 0570.

 Post-independence years

 Under the Armed Forces of the Philippines leadership of Gen. Alfonso Arellano, Fort McKinley was made the permanent headquarters of the Philippine Army in 1957 and was subsequently renamed Fort Bonifacio, after the Father of the Philippine Revolution against Spain, Andrés Bonifacio, whose father, Santiago Bonifacio, was a native of Taguig.
+The Manila American Cemetery Park is in Bonifacio Global City, a holy and relaxing place that memorializes the Allied War Dead in the liberation of Asia against Imperial Japan.

+The Martial Law era

 When Ferdinand Marcos placed the Philippines under martial law in 1972, Fort Bonifacio became the host of three detention centers full of political prisoners - the Ipil Reception Center (sometimes called the Ipil Detention Center), a higher security facility called the Youth Rehabilitation Center (YRC), and the Maximum Security Unit where Senators Jose W. Diokno and Benigno Aquino Jr. were detained.
 Ipil was the largest prison facility for political prisoners during martial law.
 Among the prisoners held there were some of the country's leading academics, creative writers, journalists, and historians including Butch Dalisay, Ricky Lee, Bienvenido Lumbera, Jo Ann Maglipon, Ninotchka Rosca, Zeus Salazar, and William Henry Scott.

-The YRC was a higher security prison which housed prominent society figures and media personalities,including society figures Tonypet and Enrique Araneta, Constitutional Commission delegate Manuel Martinez, poet Amado V. Hernandez, and Polytechnic University of the Philippines president Nemesio Prudente.
+The YRC was a higher security prison which housed prominent society figures and media personalities, including society figures Tonypet and Enrique Araneta, Constitutional Commission delegate Manuel Martinez, poet Amado V. Hernandez, and Polytechnic University of the Philippines president Nemesio Prudente.
 After Fort Bonifacio was privatized, the area in which Ipil was located became the area near S&R and Home Depot, near 32nd Street and 8th Avenue in Bonifacio Global City, while the YRC became a government facility just outside of the business district.

+Establishment of the BCDA

 On March 19, 1992, President Corazon C. Aquino signed the Bases Conversion and Development Act of 1992 (Republic Act No. 7227) into law, creating the Bases Conversion and Development Authority (BCDA), tasked with converting Military Bases into "integrated developments, dynamic business centers and vibrant communities."